 The first day of the tour is a rather busy day, so make sure you become an early riser.
 Departure from Athens is set early in the morning, heading towards Corinth.

-An hour and a half later you will be standing at one of the greatest sceneries in Greece, the Corinth Canal, which offers breathtaking views to the sea and the borders of the Peloponnese Peninsula.
+An hour and a half later you will be standing at one of the greatest sceneries in Greece, the Corinth Canal, which offers breathtaking views of the sea and the borders of the Peloponnese Peninsula.

 Our next stop is Epidaurus, a small village known for the most impressive and well preserved ancient theatre in Greece, with remarkable acoustics and a very lively theatrical festival during summer.

 The next destination is a more modern town, which amazes with its beauty and nice aura.
-Set by the sea, Nafplion will impress you with its streets, colors and beautiful houses, but make sure you make the most of your limited time here, because the tour continues towards Mycenae.
+Set by the sea, Nafplion will impress you with its streets, colors, and beautiful houses, but make sure you make the most of your limited time here because the tour continues towards Mycenae.

-Continuing our trip in history, we will be heading towards Mycenae, the most significant city state of the Bronze Age.
+Continuing our trip in history, we will be heading towards Mycenae, the most significant city-state of the Bronze Age.
 It was here that King Agamemnon decided to gather all Greeks and start the Trojan War to recover Helen.
-Of course, what remains today are the gigantic Cyclopean Walls of the city, parts of the palace and the Royal Tombs.
+Of course, what remains today are the gigantic Cyclopean Walls of the city, parts of the palace, and the Royal Tombs.